mgorav/semantic-data-catalog/README.md

 However, searching for data really facilitates, searching in data.
 Searching engine like Google, also works in similar.
 All the search query, first hit Google catalog before finding the exact details.
 This is all achieved using semantic search.
-Data catalog so central to organization, inability to find data based contextual understanding, directly impacts company operations.
+Data catalog is so central to an organization, inability to find data based contextual understanding, directly impacts company operations.

 _However_ - I do believe, Data Catalog should be **_"Semantic Data Catalog"_**.
 In this blog, let's explore—**_"Semantic Data Catalog"_**.